basharulalammazu/AIUBCourseRecommendationSystem/README.md

 **Q: Does this recommend courses algorithmically?**
 Currently it's a structured presentation layer.
 Recommendation heuristics can be added later (e.g., prerequisite satisfaction, workload balance, credit optimization).

+**Q: What do the filter buttons do?**
+All Courses = every course in the department dataset.
+Offered (Available) = courses you can take now (prereqs & credit conditions satisfied, not already marked completed).
+Completed = ones you've entered in the completed input field.

+**Q: What do the colors mean?**
+Green = available to take.
+Yellow = prerequisites (or credit threshold) not met.
+Red = already completed.

 **Q: Can I deploy this on GitHub Pages?**
 Yes.
 Push to a `gh-pages` branch or enable Pages on `main` and ensure relative asset paths remain correct.